Logiqx/tech-docs/Environments/Containers/Docker/Tips and Tricks.md

 #### Network debugging

-Spin up another container containing the network debugging tools, connected to the network of the oroginal container.
+Spin up another container containing the network debugging tools, connected to the network of the original container.

 ### Image Layers